pradnyas5/pradnyas5.github.io/_pages/about.md

 To explore more about my professional experience, visit my `LinkedIn` profile.

-And of course, being a true engineer, I enjoy watching anime. `I never give up — that's my techie way, believe it!`
+Apart from Robotics, I an avid viewer of anime. `I never give up — that's my techie way, believe it!`

 That's all about me!
 I'd love to connect for opportunities, discussions, or anything `robotics`!